pkgforge-dev/Viber-AppImage-Enhanced/README.md

 ## Known quirk
 - "Launch Viber in the background" option is grayed-out in settings
   - This is a known upstream issue and I'm not sure why they disabled it when that function is available.
-    To enable it, you can pass the `--auto-start` argument to the AppImage, which will create the silent autostart entry.
+    To enable it, you can pass the `--auto-start` argument to the AppImage, which will create the silent autostart entry on app start.

 ---